AbhishekatGithub/Abhishek1996/MyProjects/Real estate price prediction/README.md

   * Waterfront or not - Binary categorical variable

+        Algorithms

+Pipeline of DecisionTree, RandomForest, GradientBoosting and Linear Regression models.Selected the model based on the RMSE value, varies depending upon each run and user inputs.
+Coordinates mapped into map using zipcodes vs lat-lon dataset from USA survey 2014.

          Output

 * Price: Prediction based on four regression models 1) DecisionTree 2) RandomForest 3) Gradient Bosting Tree 4) Linear regression